Reassessing the Spin of Second-born Black Holes in Coalescing Binary Black Holes and Its Connection to the chi_eff-q Correlation: Introduction

 In isolated binary evolution, the common-envelope channel has been extensively studied as a pathway to BBH mergers \cite[e.g.,][]{Belczynski2016,Eldridge2016,Stevenson2017,Qin2018,Kruckow2018,Spera2019,Mapelli2019,Marchant2019,Bavera2020}.
 Within this framework, \cite{Qin2018} showed that the spin of the first-born BH is typically negligible,\footnote{See also \cite{Fuller2019}; \cite{Belczynski2020} reported a small but nonzero value, $\chi \sim 0.1$.} whereas the second-born BH can span the full range (i.e., from nonspinning to maximally spinning).
 Its spin is primarily determined by the competition between stellar winds and tidal interactions during the helium-star (He-star) phase \citep{Qin2018}.
 However, the strength of He-star winds remains uncertain.
 Recently, \cite{Sander&Vink2020} proposed the first theoretically motivated prescription for mass loss in massive He stars, and \cite{Sander2023} further suggested incorporating a temperature dependence into the mass-loss rate.
 In parallel, \cite{Sciarini2024} identified inconsistencies in the implementation of dynamical tides relative to the original formulation of \cite{Zahn1977}.
 This issue was corrected and further tested by \cite{Qin2024_gap}, who found that dynamical tides are slightly weaker than previously assumed \citep[see details in][]{Qin2024_gap}.
 The combination of this new wind prescription with the revised tidal treatment enables us to investigate the spin of the BH formed from a He star in a close binary system.
 Moreover, we try to explore the relation between the mass ratio $q$ and the effective inspiral spin $\chi_{\rm eff}$ in binaries consisting of a He-star progenitor and a BH companion.

-In this work, we employ the stellar and binary evolution code \texttt{MESA} \citep{Paxton2011,Paxton2013,Paxton2015,Paxton2018,Paxton2019,Jermyn2023} to investigate the key factors that determine the spin of the second-born BH formed from a He-star progenitor with a BH companion, as well as the relation between the mass ratio $q$ and the effective inspiral spin $\chi_{\rm eff}$.
+In this work, we employ detailed binary-evolution calculations, incorporating a recently proposed wind prescription for He stars and a revised implementation of dynamical tides, to investigate the key factors that determine the spin of the second-born BH formed from a He-star progenitor with a BH companion.
+We then derive a fitting formula for the spin magnitude of the resulting second-born BH.
+Using BH–He star populations generated by rapid population-synthesis calculations, we further investigate the correlation between the mass ratio $q$ and the effective inspiral spin $\chi_{\rm eff}$ in BBH populations.
 In Sect.~\ref{sect2}, we outline the main physical assumptions underlying our detailed binary evolution models and provide a brief introduction to the He-star wind mass loss.
 We then present our main findings in Sect.~\ref{sect3}.
 Finally, we summarize the conclusions with some discussion in Sect.~\ref{sect4}.